Sentencing expected Monday for ex-Atlanta officer who pleaded guilty to kicking teen in the head during traffic stop

-ATLANTA — The sentencing for a now-former Atlanta police officer who pleaded guilty to assaulting an unarmed, teenaged auto theft suspect in 2016 - a suspect who was surrendering to police - is expected Monday.
+ATLANTA — A now-former Atlanta police officer who pleaded guilty to assaulting an unarmed, teenaged auto theft suspect in 2016 - a suspect who was surrendering to police - has finally been sentenced.

 Attorney Raemona Byrd Jones said Matthew Johns, a U.S. Marine who served two tours in Iraq from 2005-09 prior to joining the Atlanta Police Department, had a psychological evaluation indicating Johns was suffering from PTSD.